 The Dardenne Prairie Board of Aldermen has given its OK to a rezoning from residential to commercial, a conditional use permit and a site plan that will clear the way for a once-controversial $8.5 million, 38-bed rehabilitation facility.

 The facility rests on 5.19 acres near the Canvas Cove subdivision; city officials are saying it’s an example of cooperation between residents and developer that could be emulated by other cities.

 The board voted 4-0 at its June 6 meeting to approve the conditional use permit for a surgical and elderly rehabilitation facility on property zoned general commercial district along with a site plan on the tract at 7275 Hwy.
 N at Monet Drive.

 The permit and site plan had been reviewed and recommended by the city’s planning and zoning commission.
-Aldermen John Gotway and Dan Koch, who both represent the city’s third ward, were absent.
+Aldermen John Gotway and Dan Koch [both of Ward 3] were absent.

 At the time, city officials told the subdivision that having the project on unincorporated land limited the city’s control because it was outside the city’s jurisdiction.

 Ultimately city voters approved an involuntary annexation of the property in the November 2017 election.
 Sunterra Springs of O’Fallon, the owner of the property, requested a voluntary annexation of the property that the board accepted, which spared the city from further expenses to complete the involuntary annexation process in circuit court.